Tribute Plan Summary

 The Tribute® Plan is an unrivaled financial benefit that rewards you for your loyalty to The Doctors Company and for your dedication to superior patient care.
 It is based on the fundamental principle that by working together to promote patient safety and keep claims low, we all win.

-The Board of Governors allocates funds into the Tribute Plan loyalty pool to reward members for advancing and protecting the practice of good medicine throughout their careers.
+The Board of Governors directs surplus towards the Tribute Plan loyalty program to reward members for advancing and protecting the practice of good medicine throughout their careers.
 Each eligible member will accumulate an individual balance representing his or her share of the loyalty pool.
 You may become eligible to receive your accumulated loyalty pool award balance when you permanently retire at age 55 or older with five or more years of continuous coverage with The Doctors Company on your retirement date.
 You may also become eligible to receive your award balance if you die or become permanently disabled while insured by The Doctors Company.

 Eligibility to Participate